-R323.2 Flood hazard areas (including A Zones).
-All areas that have been determined to be prone to flooding but not subject to high velocity wave action shall be designated as flood hazard areas.
-All buildings and structures erected in flood hazard areas shall be designed and constructed in accordance with Sections R323.2.1 through R323.2.3.
+R324.2 Flood hazard areas (including A Zones).
+Areas that have been determined to be prone to flooding but not subject to high velocity wave action shall be designated as flood hazard areas.
+All buildings and structures constructed in whole or in part in flood hazard areas shall be designed and constructed in accordance with Sections R324.2.1 and R324.2.3.

-R323.2.1 Elevation requirements.
+R324.2.1 Elevation requirements.